THE MAJOR STRENGTHS AND WEAKNESSES OF PREVIOUS APPLICATIONS TO THE FUND

 - The CCM was strong and had wide sectoral representation.

 - The proposal demonstrated good co-funding.

-- The PR is a strong organisation, with experience managing similar programmes.
+- The Principal Recipient(PR) is a strong organization, with experience managing similar programs.

 - The proposal contained innovative strategies, some of which could lead to best practices.